- Fine Arts

 An introductory Chinese course is offered for the student who has had no previous experience with the language.
 Students learn basic communicative functions while listening, speaking and Chinese characters are emphasized.
 The school’s ability to offer this course may be contingent on the prevalence of student interest.
 Students who have completed 8th-grade Chinese or Chinese I may not enroll in this course without recommendation from the Head of Upper School and the World Language Department Chair.
 From year to year, TVS will reevaluate the viability of offering Chinese 1 in Upper School based on student interest and staffing priorities.
-TVS students who have been enrolled in the Middle School Chinese program will matriculate to Chinese 2 in the Upper School.
-Rising 9th graders are welcome to demonstrate an interest in an Upper School offering of Chinese 1 so that the Language Department and Upper School Administration can make the most informed decision, but students may need to enroll in a second preference for their language study or Upper School students who are just beginning their study of Chinese may need to be willing to take Chinese 1 through an online parter.
+TVS students who have been enrolled in the middle school Chinese program will matriculate to Chinese 2 in the Upper School.
+Rising 9th graders are welcome to demonstrate an interest in an upper school offering of Chinese 1 so that the Language Department and Upper School Administration can make the most informed decision, but students may need to enroll in a second preference for their language study or upper school students who are just beginning their study of Chinese may need to be willing to take Chinese 1 through an online partner.

 CHINESE II (Grade 9)

 Students who have completed 8th Grade Chinese or Chinese I will continue their study of Chinese in this course.
-Students will complete the basics of listening, speaking, reading, writing, typing and culture.
-Prerequisite: Chinese I or eighth grade Chinese
+Students will complete the basics of listening, speaking, reading, writing, typing and culture

 CHINESE IV (Grade 11)

 Chinese IV is designed for students who have taken Chinese III.
 The goal of this course is to improve and enhance students’ skills in speaking, listening, reading, and writing with an emphasis on developing their communicative skills in order to have conversations on a range of topics relating to daily life.
 Through various projects and activities the students will further their understanding of the Chinese language and culture.
-At the end of the course, students will be able to achieve Intermediate- Mid Level according to ACTFL Chinese Oral Proficiency Interview guidelines.
-Prerequisite: Chinese III
+At the end of the course, students will be able to achieve Intermediate-Mid Level according to ACTFL Chinese Oral Proficiency Interview guidelines.

 FRENCH I (Grade 9)

 French I is an introductory course for the student who has had little or no exposure to the French language.
-Students learn basic communicative functions while listening and speaking skills are emphasized.
-Students will also be introduced to Francophone cultures.
-The first year will be primarily a face-to-face class.
-The subsequent years may include a blended online model with instructor support.
+Students learn basic communicative functions while listening, speaking and reading skills are emphasized.
+These skills are developed in classroom activities and with the use of online sources.
+Students will also be introduced to Francophone cultures such as France, Québec, Africa and other French-speaking countries.